changeworld/azure-docs.ja-jp/articles/devtest-lab/devtest-lab-add-artifact-repo.md

     <properties
-	pageTitle="Add a Git artifact repository to your DevTest Lab | Microsoft Azure" description="Add a GitHub or Visual Studio Online Git repository for your custom artifacts to your lab" services="devtest-lab,virtual-machines,visual-studio-online"
+	pageTitle="Add a Git artifact repository to your DevTest Lab | Microsoft Azure" description="Add a GitHub or Visual Studio Team Services Git repository for your custom artifacts to your lab" services="devtest-lab,virtual-machines,visual-studio-online"
 	documentationCenter="na"
 	authors="tomarcher"